Voxel9/Sonic-CD-11-Decompilation/README.md

 * Run `make`

 ## FAQ
-### Q: Is there stereoscopic 3D support?
-A: S3D currently isn't implemented yet, but is planned.
-If you'd like to play the game with some form of S3D support right now, SaturnSH2x2's [3DS port](https://github.com/SaturnSH2x2/Sonic-CD-11-3DS/releases) (HW version) supports it quite well (apart from special stages, which are broken in that version).

 ### Q: Can the D-Pad and Circle Pad both be mapped to movement at the same time?
 A: Not yet.
 For now, choose one you feel most comfortable with and modify the keyboard mappings in settings.ini, using the key button masks defined in libctru.